 Location, location, location.
 Location is the most important facet of success for a new restaurant.
 If the location is wrong, no amount of excellent food and service will bring in the customers.
 So, what is the perfect location for a new restaurant?
 Choosing the right restaurant location depends on a variety of things:

 - Accessibility – either by foot or by car.

 - Local competition – is there enough business for everyone?

 - Cost – how much is the rent/lease/mortgage?
 Can you afford it based on your business plan?

 Who Are You Going to Hire

 Please don’t say, family and friends.
-Ok, I know, I know – there are many family-run restaurants out there, so the model does work.
-However, I still urge some careful consideration before going into business with family and/or friends.
+There are many family-run restaurants out there, so the model does work.
+However, you need some careful consideration before going into business with family and/or friends.
 Being in business changes the dynamic of your relationship, so it’s important that you are both comfortable as either co-owners or as a boss and employee.
 Here is a great article from Jean Murray, US Tax Law Expert, about what you should know before you go into business with family.

 Opening a new restaurant is an exciting venture.
 There are lots of things to consider as you get ready.
 Being honest with yourself about your goals, motivations, and expectations as a restaurant owner can help make your dream a reality.